 Looking ahead, in 2017 we will build on the momentum from 2016, with the goal of launching in each of the five communities at least one serious, quantified, budgeted-for, outcome-specified initiative.
-We will also continue to flesh out the Wellville story (see our new data visualizations here, and a new FAQ page here), as part of our ongoing effort to attract interest in and additional support for the Wellville movement.
+We will also continue to flesh out the Wellville story (see our new data visualizations here), as part of our ongoing effort to attract interest in and additional support for the Wellville movement.

 2016 closed with a bang for the team in Clatsop County, with the announcement that they have been named one of eight recipients of a U.S. Department of Education grant to conduct a feasibility study for a pay-for-success high-quality universal pre-K program.
 The $350,000 grant follows months of intense work spearheaded by Wellville coordinator Sydney Van Dusen and local education leader Dan Gaffney.
 Over the past year they were tireless in their efforts to learn from experts across the county, to align local stakeholders, and to draft and redraft a can’t-lose grant application.
 We’re proud of and happy for the Clatsop team.
 We know how hard they worked – through frustrations and early disappointments – and believe their persistence and desire to learn new lessons is the essence of Wellville.
 Congratulations to Clatsop!